Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     conman.conf-------------------> /mnt/cow/rw/etc/conman.conf...OK
     ```

-1. Set the hostname and print it into the hostname file.
+1. Set the hostname and print it into the `hostname` file.

-   > **`NOTE`** Do not confuse other administrators by naming the LiveCD `ncn-m001`.
-Please append the `-pit` suffix,
+   > **Note:** Do not confuse other administrators by naming the LiveCD `ncn-m001`.
+Append the `-pit` suffix,
-   > which will indicate that the node is booted from the LiveCD.
+   > indicating that the node is booted from the LiveCD.

    ```bash
    linux# echo "${SYSTEM_NAME}-ncn-m001-pit" >/mnt/cow/rw/etc/hostname